 - About 400 square inches of direct cooking space in each chamber

 - Almost six feet long

-- Made in China by Pit Boss Grills, a division of Dansons
+- Made in China by Pit Boss Grills, a brand of Dansons

 Full Review - Pit Boss KC Combo Platinum Series Wood Pellet Grill and Smoker

 Let me start by saying that I do not like combination grills.
 Never have.
 Probably never will.
 I have a good reason.
 They are almost never any good.
 Big box stores love combo grills.
 They are big and when a customer looks at one, they think, hey, it's got everything.
 They are not wrong.
-But they still shouldn't buy it.
 To illustrate my point, let's take a look at the Pit Boss KC Combo Platinum Series Wood Pellet Grill and Smoker.
 Note, that I am putting the whole title in the first paragraph because search engines love that sort of thing.

-As for the pellet grill, it does have Pit Boss' new controller that is big and bright and Bluetooth (not WiFi) enabled.
-You have to be in range of the grill to use the app, but it is an intuitive and nice looking controller.
+As for the pellet grill, it does have Pit Boss' new controller that is big and bright and Bluetooth and WiFi enabled.
+You have to be in the range of the grill to use the app, but it is an intuitive and nice looking controller.
 There is also the Pit Boss direct flame cooking capability in this grill.
 It will do higher temperature grilling and can sear a steak.
 Again, this just points out the redundancy of the gas grill next to it, though.
 Aside from that, the pellet section isn't huge.
 It will cook a pair of briskets, but not much more.
-Of course, most people don't need a lot of space.
+Of course, most people don't need that much space.